Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Experiment and data analysis

 \subsection{Systematic Uncertainty}

 There are two dominant sources of systematic uncertainties for the $p_{T}$ spectra.
-The first one comes from the variation of the track quality cuts, such as nHitsFit, nHitsDedx, and DCA.
-The other one is from the uncertainty of the tracking efficiency obtained by the embedding simulation and $5\%$ was quoted for all particles.
-The details of the systematic uncertainty for all particles are shown in Table \ref{tab:pTsys}.
+The first arises from the variations in the track quality cuts mentioned in Sec.~\ref{trackcuts}.
+For each of the three track parameters, the default cutoffs were adjusted to two different values: \nhitsfit (15, 25), \nhitsdedx (8, 12), and DCA (2.4, 2.6 for protons and 0.8, 1.2 for light nuclei).
+Systematic uncertainties were then calculated for each set of modified cutoffs.
+The second source of uncertainty is related to the tracking efficiency determined from the embedding simulation, with a conservative estimate of $5\%$ applied to all particles.
+The details of the systematic uncertainty are shown in Table \ref{tab:pTsys}.
+The ranges of the systematic uncertainties denotes the minimum and maximum values over the entire range of rapidity and $p_{T}$.
+In general, the minimum uncertainties come from the low $p_{T}$ for most of the rapidity windows, while the maximum values correspond to the high $p_{T}$ at the target rapidity.

-The $p_{T}$ integral yield ($dN/dy$) for various particles was obtained by adding the yields in the measured $p_{T}$ region and the unmeasured $p_{T}$ range, which was extrapolated from the blast-wave function~\cite{Schnedermann:1993ws}.
+The $p_{T}$ integral yield ($dN/dy$) for various particles was obtained by adding the yields in the measured $p_{T}$ region and the unmeasured $p_{T}$ range, which was extrapolated from the blast-wave function~\cite{Schnedermann:1993ws}, which can be expressed in Eq.~\ref{eq:blastwave}:

+where $m_{T}$ is the transverse mass of the particle, $I_{0}$ and $K_{1}$ are the modified Bessel functions, $T_{kin}$ is the kinetic freeze-out temperature, and $\rho(r) = \tanh ^{-1} \beta_{T}$ is the velocity profile.
+The transverse radial flow velocity $\beta_{T}$ in the region $0 \leq r \leq R$ can be expressed as $\beta_{T}=\beta_{S}(r / R)^{n}$, where $\beta_{S}$ is the surface velocity, $r/R$ is the relative radial extent of the thermal source, and the exponent $n$ reflects the form of the flow velocity profile (fixed $n = 1$ in this analysis as proposed in Ref.~\cite{Schnedermann:1993ws,Braun-Munzinger:2018hat,Andronic:2018vqh,STAR:2019sjh}).

 The main source of systematic uncertainty for $dN/dy$ originated from the extrapolation of the unmeasured yield at low $p_{T}$ region.
-This uncertainty was estimated by using double $p_{T}^{2}$ exponential function to fit the $p_{T}$ spectra and comparing the corresponding extrapolated yields to the default ones obtained from the blast-wave model.
-The systematic uncertainties from the extrapolation at different centralities are about 3-6\% for protons and increases for light nuclei with a maximum contribution to 18\% for $^{4}\mathrm{He}$.
-The final systematic uncertainties were calculated by using quadrature summation of the uncertainties from extrapolation and tracking efficiency.
-The total uncertainties were about 6-8\% for protons, 6-12\% for deuteron, 6-11\% for triton, 7-11\% for $^{3}\mathrm{He}$, and 6-20\% for $^{4}\mathrm{He}$, respectively.
+This uncertainty was estimated by fitting the $p_{T}$ spectra using the double $p_{T}$ exponential function, as expressed in Eq.~\ref{eq:pT2}

+and comparing the corresponding extrapolated yields to the default ones obtained from the blast-wave model.
+The systematic uncertainties from the extrapolation at different centralities are approximately 3-6\% for protons and increases for light nuclei with a maximum contribution to 18\% for $^{4}\mathrm{He}$.
+The final systematic uncertainties were calculated by summing the uncertainties from extrapolation and tracking efficiency in quadrature.
+The total uncertainties are about 6-8\% for protons, 6-12\% for deuteron, 6-11\% for triton, 7-11\% for $^{3}\mathrm{He}$, and 6-20\% for $^{4}\mathrm{He}$.